 Will a juice cleanse make you fat?

-Juice cleanses tend to be very low in calories, usually 1,000 or less which cannot be maintained long term.
-Every juice cleanse is different, some have participants fast and only drink juice all week while others suggest a few fast days with only juice a few days a week.
+At usually 1,000 calories or less per day, these diets should not be maintained long term.
+Every juice cleanse is different, some have participants fast and only drink juice all week while others suggest a few days of fasting with juice consumed a few days in a given week.
 Either way, it’s a shock to your metabolism.